profsmith89/ctps/_sources/chap08.md

 Feel free to try this with your own JPEG and PNG images, but just make sure that they are encoded in `RGB` mode and not too large in size!
 ```

+## Image steganography

-**Image steganography.** This "data cleaning" has removed redundant information and given us space within the image that we can use for another purpose, if we so desire.
+This "data cleaning" has removed redundant information and given us space within the image that we can use for another purpose, if we so desire.
 Remember that our pixels still contain 8-bit values even if the lowest four bits of each are zeros.

 Let's say our desire is to send an image to another person but not have anyone observing this transmission know what we're sending.
 We can accomplish this by sending one image hidden inside another.
 Let's call the outer, observable image *the envelope image*, and the inner, unseen image *the hidden image*.
 In general, we could hide any information in the envelope image, and this is called *image steganography*.